-I’m not even close to being married.
-Hopefully one day I’ll get there.
-But I wanted to talk about undergoing a name change after marriage because I’ve seen it come up with some of my friends and I’ve also thought a bit about it in regards to “what would I do”?
+Hopefully, one-day marriage will be on the horizon.
+But I wanted to talk about undergoing a name change after marriage because I’ve seen it come up with some of my friends, and I’ve also considered my own preferences.

 As the title of this post tells you, I wouldn’t go through with a change.
 There’s no right or wrong answer to this, just what you would prefer to do personally.
-I thought I’d share my thoughts on why exactly I wouldn’t change– in case you are on the fence.
+Here are my thoughts on why exactly I wouldn’t change– in case you are on the fence.

 This is my most superficial reason for not changing my name after marriage, but it’s a serious consideration.
-My first name is complicated enough, adding a bad last name at the end will only make life more confusing and difficult for me.
-I’m trying to live a simple life here people, sans any preventable complications.
+My own first name is complicated enough; adding a bad last name at the end will only make life more confusing and difficult.

 Changing your legal last name also means changing all legal documents, including diplomas and licenses.
-Do you know how complicated that is?
+In other words, it’s a complicated path forward.

-You’ll have to change your name on each of these important documents, PLUS all of this:
+You’ll have to change your name on each of these important documents, PLUS all of these:

 - Bank and other financial/investment accounts